Zak Best: Super2

 For 2020, Best moved up to the Super2 Series, still driving for MW Motorsport.
 He qualified in third place on debut at the Adelaide Parklands Circuit, and achieved a best finish of fifth place in the final round at Bathurst.

 Best switched to Tickford Racing for 2021, finishing the series in second place behind Broc Feeney.
 He remained with Tickford for the 2022 series.
 He finished runner up again in his 2022 campaign.

 Best announced for his 2023 Super2 campaign that he would be making the switch to Anderson Motorsport driving an ex-Dick Johnson Racing Ford Mustang GT.
-He will join Tickford Racing for the endurance events.
+He would join Tickford Racing for the endurance events.

 Supercars

 Best made his Supercars Championship and Bathurst 1000 debut in 2021 driving with his Super2 team Tickford Racing.
 He partnered regular driver Jack Le Brocq in his Ford Mustang GT for the 2021 Bathurst 1000.
 He was given a late call-up due to Alexandre Prémat being unable to make the trip to Australia.
 The pair qualified in eighth place were only able to finish in fifteenth place, in part due to double stacking in the pits.
 Best was described by team principal Tim Edwards as being one of the best co-drivers in that year's race.

-For 2022 Tickford announced that they would enter Best in Supercars rounds at Hidden Valley and The Bend as a wildcard.
+For 2022, Tickford announced that they would enter Best in Supercars rounds at Hidden Valley and The Bend as a wildcard.
 In Sunday qualifying, Best crashed, forcing him to start from the back on the grid in the final two races.
 In the second of these, Best was involved in a collision with Gary Jacobson, causing Best to retire, with Best highly critical of the driving standards of the drivers towards the rear of the field.

 On July 30, 2022, Best became the youngest and first Supercars Championship wildcard entrant to claim a pole position, which was done at the 2022 The Bend SuperSprint.
-Best finished race 21 5th, becoming the highest finishing placed wildcard entrant.
+Best finished race 21 in fifth, becoming the highest finishing placed wildcard entrant.